Lamač

-Lamač is the smallest borough of Bratislava, the capital of Slovakia, lying in the northern part of the city.
+Lamač (German: Blumenau; Hungarian: Lamacs) is the smallest borough of Bratislava, the capital of Slovakia, lying in the northern part of the city.
 Part of the Bratislava IV district, Lamač is home to approximately 7,000 inhabitants.
 Until 1946, Lamač was a small independent village, but it was incorporated into the city Bratislava.
 In the past, Lamač was known for its vineyards and as an agricultural and fruit supplier for Bratislava's markets.

 The dominant features of Lamač include the Church of Saint Margita, the Chapel of Saint Rozalia and the Memorial to soldiers killed in The First World War.
 Lamač is accessible by the public transport system of Bratislava.
 The borough also features the Bratislava Lamač railway station.

 Location

-Lamač borders Dúbravka to the south-east, Devínska Nová Ves to the west, Záhorská Bystrica to the north and Rača to the east, separated by the Pezinok Carpathians.
+Lamač borders Dúbravka to the south-west, Devínska Nová Ves to the west, Záhorská Bystrica to the north and Rača to the east, separated by the Pezinok Carpathians.

 Division

 Lamač is unofficially divided into two local parts: Rázsochy and Podháj.